 3. Factory Building and Rent

-The country’s proximity to the European Union market offers a significant logistical advantage for export-oriented businesses.
+The country’s proximity to the European Union market also offers a significant logistical advantage for export-oriented businesses.

 4. Consumables and Spare Parts

-This category covers all operational supplies needed to keep the production line running smoothly, such as machine lubricants, cleaning agents, and a budget for spare parts to minimize downtime.
-A reliable industry benchmark for this cost is 1.5% of the initial machinery investment.
+This category includes the operational supplies needed to keep the production line running smoothly, such as machine lubricants, cleaning agents, and a budget for spare parts to minimize downtime.
+A reliable industry benchmark sets this cost at 1.5% of the initial machinery investment.

 5. Administrative and Other Overhead

-This is a catch-all category for essential business expenses not directly tied to production, including:
+This catch-all category includes essential business expenses not directly tied to production, including:

 - Business insurance